parthasaha9762/AI-data-analyst/SECURITY.md

-# Enterprise Security, Data Privacy & Secret Protection Policy
+# Security, Data Privacy & Secret Protection Policy

 ## 🔒 Executive Summary
-**AI Data Analyst** is built with a **Zero Data Retention / Local Execution First** architecture.
-The application is engineered to allow organizations to analyze proprietary and confidential datasets (e.g., CSV, tabular records) without exposing raw corporate records to public LLM datasets or persistent cloud storage, while strictly guarding API keys and credentials.
+**AI Data Analyst** is built with a **Privacy-Focused, In-Memory Execution Architecture**.
+Raw uploaded files are processed in memory and are not persisted by the application.
+Data samples sent for LLM grounding are masked to reduce sensitive-data exposure, while private API keys and credentials are guarded via multi-source resolution and version-control exclusion rules.

 ---